-1.2 BALANCING COMPETING NEEDS
+1.1 BALANCING COMPETING NEEDS

-The Draft Plan addresses the significant rural and environmental interface across the region, including the need to manage competing needs for urban development, agriculture, mining and other activities (see Actions 1.3.3, 2.2.1, 2.2.2, 3.2.1, 3.2.2 and Goal 4).
+The Draft Plan addresses the significant rural and environmental interface across the region, including the need to manage competing needs for urban development, agriculture, mining and other activities.
 Whilst HIA does not seek to comment on how these issues should be managed, HIA has a clear position in relation to how the Plan should establish a clearly defined footprint for urban development to support future housing supply.

 Future zoning of land should seek to achieve a result which delivers 'truth in zoning'.
 In this regard, areas zoned now or into the future for residential and urban purposes, should only be done on the basis that they are free from any future environmental constraint or limitation.
 Urban land should only be created where environmental constraints can be acceptably managed through commonly accepted construction techniques.
 This approach helps to remove the red tape and delays associated with studies and investigations that should be undertaken at the time of zoning and not carried over to individual allotments.
 This approach also supports a high level approach by State and local government to 'balance' competing needs early and give clarity to land owners on the future potential of their land.